 Adoption Date: 1/17/2002, Revised: 12/4/2003, 11/18/2004, 8/10/2006, 6/14/2012, 3/19/2015, 3/25/2021

 4110 Equal Opportunity/Nondiscrimination

-The Board of Education, its officers, employees and agents, shall not discriminate in its programs and activities on the basis of race, color, national origin, creed, religion (including but not limited to anti-Semitism), marital status, military status, political affiliation, sexual orientation, predisposing genetic characteristics, gender, age, disability, domestic violence victim status, criminal arrest or conviction record or any other basis prohibited by state or federal nondiscrimination laws in its educational programs or employment practices.
+The Board of Education, its officers, employees and agents, shall not discriminate in its programs and activities on the basis of race, color, national origin, creed, religion (including but not limited to anti-Semitism), marital status, military work or status, political affiliation, sex (including pregnancy, childbirth or related condition), sexual orientation (heterosexuality, homosexuality, bisexuality, transgender or asexuality), predisposing genetic characteristics, gender (including gender identity and expression), age, disability, domestic violence victim status, criminal arrest or conviction record, use of a guide dog, hearing dog or service dog, as applicable, or any other basis prohibited by state or federal nondiscrimination laws in its educational programs or employment practices.

 This policy applies equally to discrimination or harassment of a student or employee by a student, employee, Board member or any individual who foreseeably may come in contact with such individual on school grounds or at school activities.

 The Board of Education, its officers and employees, shall not discriminate against students on the basis of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sex, sexual orientation, or gender (including gender identity and expression).